 - Remember to include lots of student practice

 For students to really know a word, they must use it — or they will lose it.
 Use new words in class discussions or outside of class in other contexts if appropriate, such as on field trips.
-Give the students as many opportunities to use and master the new vocabulary as possible.
+Give the students as many opportunities to use and master the new vocabulary as possible, both in writing and speaking activities.
 You may find this six-step process for teaching academic vocabulary from Dr. Robert Marzano helpful.

 Prepare to preview the text